This character could equally be called “You’re Always Wrong Man”. We once encountered

 Naturally, this attitude led to friction which was never going amicably to be resolved.

-Unfortunately the company owner had considerable empathy with the administration
+Unfortunately the company manager had considerable empathy with the administration

 manager so the “I’m Always Right” attitude was going to perpetuate, with any and